Hatchback: Australia

-There has only been one hatchback model produced in Australia, the 1976-1980 Holden Torana hatchback, produced across the LX and UC generations.
-Up until recent years, Australia has always preferred the station wagon body style, with the big three Australian manufacturers; Holden, Ford Australia and Chrysler Australia all producing station wagon models of their wildly popular sedan models.
-Australia started moving to hatchbacks partially in the mid 1990s with relatively cheap offerings from Hyundai and Honda.
-Australia now sells mostly hatchbacks, after the last Aussie wagon, the Holden Commodore Sportwagon ceased production in October 2017.
+Holden produced the Torana Hatchback from 1976 to 1980 across the LX and UC generations.
+Up until recent years, buyers in Australia have preferred the station wagon body style, with the big three Australian manufacturers; Holden, Ford Australia, and Chrysler Australia all producing station wagon models of their sedan models.
+Australia started moving to hatchbacks partially in the mid-1990s with relatively cheap offerings from Hyundai and Honda.
+Australia now sells mostly hatchbacks, after the last domestic-built wagon, the Holden Commodore Sportwagon ceased production in October 2017.

+The Ford Laser hatchback was produced in Australia.
+Nissan produced the Pulsar and Pintara hatchbacks and Mitsubishi built the Colt hatch.
+Toyota produced the Corolla hatchback, and more recently Holden produced the Cruze Hatchback.